-Viral Shorts Hook Prompts: First 3 Seconds That Earn Retention
+Viral Shorts Hook Prompts: 12 Openers That Win the First 3 Seconds

-12 prompts for short-video opening hooks — the first 3 seconds that decide retention vs swipe-past on TikTok / Reels / YouTube Shorts.
-Pattern interrupts, curiosity gaps, hard contrasts.
+12 AI-video hook prompts for the first 3 seconds that decide retention on TikTok / Reels / Shorts.
+Pattern interrupts, curiosity gaps, hard contrasts — tuned for Sora 2 and Veo 3.1 (June 2026).

-The first 3 seconds of a Short decide your retention curve, and no amount of editing fixes a bad opening.
-Hooks must be visually loud — pattern interrupt, curiosity gap, or hard contrast — within the first beat.
-The prompts below force one of those patterns and a tight 2-3 second duration so the model commits to the hook instead of slow-building toward it.
-For the full Shorts production loop see AI short-form video prompts.
+The first 3 seconds of a Short decide whether the algorithm keeps showing it.
+On TikTok in 2026, videos holding 70-85% retention through the 3-second mark earn roughly 2.2x more total views than lower-retention clips, and anything under 60% gets almost no algorithmic push (TTS Vibes, Socialync, 2026).
+No edit fixes a slow open.
+The 12 prompts below force one of three proven hook shapes — pattern interrupt, curiosity gap, or hard contrast — and lock the clip to 2-3 seconds so the model commits to the hook instead of slow-building toward it.
+For the full production loop see AI short-form video prompts.

 Best for